Zweronz/FMB-Unity/README.md

 # FMB-Unity
-a unity package to import Foursaken Media (.umb, .fmb, .fmb2) model formats using ScriptedImporter very work in progress. no support for animation or bones. still missing support for unpublished .fmb files.
+a unity package to import Foursaken Media (.umb, .fmb, .fmb2) model formats using ScriptedImporter. very work in progress. no support for animation or bones. still missing support for unpublished .fmb files.